alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 <div style="text-align: justify;">

-The preliminary studies were handled in indipendent notebook or python files stored in the respective GitHub folder.
-Datasets were stored in a Drive shared folder due to dimension cotriction upon GitHub upload.
-The final preprocessed dataset with the respective metadata of the best model will be stored in the Hugging Face repositry as explained in section 2.
+The preliminary studies were handled in independent notebooks or python files stored in the respective GitHub folder.
+Datasets were stored in a Drive shared folder due to size restrictions at GitHub.
+The final preprocessed dataset with the respective metadata of the best model will be stored in the Hugging Face repository as explained in section 2.

 </div>